-Stephanie conducts Skype and in person sessions in Bushwick at 2 St Nicholas Ave, #20, Brooklyn, NY, 11237.
-She can be reached by phone at 646-801-0378 and via email at email@example.com.
+Stephanie conducts Skype sessions at HQ, located at 192 Throop Ave, Brooklyn, NY, 11206. .
+She can be reached by phone at 646-801-0378 and via email at firstname.lastname@example.org.
 An appointment can be booked by clicking the Book Online tab.

 Emily Donahue is a person-centered mental health counselor, who is also trained in psychodynamic, cognitive-behavioral, and existential therapies.
 Emily has a passion for helping others through positive relationship building and experiences and she works with both individuals and couples to help heal trauma, build self-esteem and confidence, recover from addictions, as well as myriad of other goals.
 She earned a BA in Psychology from The George Washington University and an MA in Mental Health Counseling from Northwestern University.
 She also holds an MA in Journalism from Syracuse University.